The Blue Cottage is decorated for St. Patrick’s Day! I made this super easy St. Patrick’s Day banner — here is the tutorial.

 St. Patrick’s Day Banner & Shamrock Decor

-You know me, I don’t pay much for decorations – I usually find inexpensive ones at thrift stores or craft stores, or tag sales.
+You know me, I don’t pay much for decorations – I usually find inexpensive ones at thrift stores, craft stores, or tag sales.

-I made this banner with vintage seed packets last year, but I don’t know where it is right now, so I just made a new one.
+I made the below banner with vintage seed packets last year, but I don’t know where it is right now, so I just made a new one.

 On my last visit to the craft store, I found little shamrocks on sale for $50 cents, and the little corrugated cardboard tags were also half off.
-I knew they ‘d be perfect for a fast banner.
+I knew they ‘d be perfect for an easy banner.

 St. Patrick’s Day Banner Supplies:

 - cardboard or paper tags

 I absolutely adore this vintage-inspired twine dispenser.
 I have a similar one made out of wood.